-In line with our BBBEE and Enterprise Supplier Development (ESD) strategy that is aligned to the Broad-Based Black Economic Empowerment (BBBEE) Act and codes of good practice issued by the Department of Trade and Industry (DTI), this invitation only applies to black owned Exempt Micro Enterprises (EMEs) and Qualifying Small Enterprises (QSEs) that are 51% or more owned by People With Disabilities or by Youth (between 18 – 35 years of age).
+In line with our BBBEE and Enterprise Supplier Development (ESD) strategy that is aligned to the Broad-Based Black Economic Empowerment (BBBEE) Act and codes of good practice issued by the Department of Trade and Industry (DTI) get bad credit long term loans, this invitation only applies to black owned Exempt Micro Enterprises (EMEs) and Qualifying Small Enterprises (QSEs) that are 51% or more owned by People With Disabilities or by Youth (between 18 – 35 years of age).
 Read More

 Broad-Based Black Economic Empowerment (BBBEE) is a regime that affects almost all businesses in South Africa and for an expanding business, a good BBBEE scorecard can sometimes be the difference between clinching a life-changing tender as opposed to turning into ashes.
 Businesses, depending on the classification of the business, have to choose a certain amount of BBBEE elements, of which one may be ‘Enterprise Development’.
 Read More